atom/node-keytar/README.md

-# keytar - Keychain Node Module
+# keytar - Native Password Node Module

 A native Node module to get, add, replace, and delete passwords.
-On OS X the passwords are managed by Keychain, and on Windows they are managed by the Credential Vault.
+On OS X the passwords are managed by the Keychain, and on Windows they are managed by the Credential Vault.

 ## Installing